 Uncharted Supply Co.
 The Hideaway Jacket

-As we’ve all become abundantly aware over the last year, air quality and potential contaminants are definitely things that should be considered when preparing your bug-out bag (or when readying for any emergency).
+Best Mesh Mask: As we’ve all become abundantly aware over the last few years, air quality and potential contaminants are definitely things that should be considered when preparing your bug-out bag (or when readying for any emergency).
 As such, we suggest you pack a face mask that meets N95 standards (at the very least).
-The ones that RZ Industries makes, like the M2.5 you see here, actually exceed those standards, making them an even better potential inclusion that could be lifesaving, should there be some kind of air quality component to a given emergency (like the ash from wildfires or explosions).
+The ones that RZ Industries makes, like the M3 you see here, actually exceed those standards, making them an even better potential inclusion that could be lifesaving, should there be some kind of air quality component to a given emergency (like the ash from wildfires or explosions).

 Cooking & Foraging